Violent mergers revisited: The origin of the fastest stars in the Galaxy: Discussion

-If 03fg-like Type Ia supernovae are indeed violent mergers with massive ($M_\mathrm{primary}\gtrsim1\,\mathrm{M_\odot}$) primary white dwarfs, they are almost certainly the tail of primary white dwarfs with the highest masses of a distribution of merging carbon-oxygen white dwarf binaries.
-Since they contribute $\approx1\%$ of the total Type Ia supernova rate, there has to be a large population of merging double white dwarf systems with primary white dwarfs of about a solar mass and less.
-These primaries will have more a more massive helium shell, likely enough to support ignition via the double detonation scenario \citep{Shen2024}.
-The explosions from these systems have to be much more frequent than violent mergers, because lower mass white dwarfs are much more common.
-Such a large population of bright explosions can only really be normal Type Ia supernovae, igniting the primary white dwarf via double detonation (with the possible exception of sufficiently equal mass binaries leading to rare equal mass violent mergers).
-Usually then both white dwarfs will likely explode in the quadruple detonation scenario \citep{Tanikawa2019,Pakmor2022}, because only a few per cent of the Type Ia supernovae leave a surviving white dwarf companion behind \citep{Shen2025}.
+If 03fg-like Type Ia supernovae are indeed violent mergers with massive ($M_\mathrm{primary}\gtrsim1.1\,\mathrm{M_\odot}$) primary white dwarfs, they are almost certainly the tail of primary white dwarfs with the highest masses of a distribution of merging carbon-oxygen white dwarf binaries \citep{Ruiter2013,Liu2018}.
+Since they contribute $\approx1\%$ to the total Type Ia supernova rate, there will be a large population of merging double white dwarf systems with primary white dwarfs of ($M_\mathrm{primary}<1.1\,\mathrm{M_\odot}$.
+Most of these primaries will have a more massive helium shell, likely enough to support ignition via the double detonation scenario \citep{Shen2024}.
+Explosions from these systems will be at least $10$ times more frequent than violent mergers, because mergers of double white dwarf systems with lower mass primary white dwarfs are much more common \citep{Liu2018} and still produce a sufficient amount of radioactive nickel to produce a type Ia supernova \citep{Ruiter2013}.
+This large population of type Ia supernovae can, by number, only really be explained with normal Type Ia supernovae.
+They likely explode by igniting the primary white dwarf via double detonation.
+Usually then both white dwarfs will have to explode in the quadruple detonation scenario \citep{Tanikawa2019,Pakmor2022}, because only a few per cent of the Type Ia supernovae leave a surviving star behind \citep{Shen2025}.
 More simulations and detailed modelling of quadruple explosions and their observables is needed to understand if these quadruple detonations can fully explain normal Type Ia supernovae \citep{Pakmor2022,Pollin2024,Boos2025,Pollin2025}.